Hijack the Seas: Tsunami

 “Meaning that you always have a plan,” I wheezed.
 “You know how to get to Rhea.
 Don’t tell me you don’t.”

 “Why does it sound like I’ll hate it?”
+I asked.

-He pulled me in closer, and I went happily.
+Pritkin pulled me in closer, and I went happily.
 It was the only good thing about this, the fact that he was with me.
 If I’d been here alone . . .

 Well, I have been finishing that bottle and hoping it finished me at the same time.
 But Pritkin had a way of making even insane odds sound doable, maybe because he’d battled through them enough.
 We both had.

-And if I had to be at the end of the world with someone, I was glad it was him.
+If I had to be at the end of the world with someone, I was glad it was him.

 “The old shoe warehouse?”

-He sighed because he hated when I called it that.
+He sighed because he hated it when I called it that.
 But I wasn’t trying to belittle the Circle’s accomplishments.
 After the demise of MAGIC, the old supernatural version of a United Nations out in the desert, where the local branch of the Circle had once been based, they’d had to find another home and find one fast.
 They were faced with an unexpected war that wouldn’t wait, and the warehouse had been innocuous looking and big enough . . .

-Their old HQ had been literally a hole in the ground.
+But they’d still acted like it was embarrassing, which was weird since their old HQ had been a hole in the ground.

 I decided not to mention that.